Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 The neutrino oscillation mixing matrix, known as the PMNS matrix, can be, and has been, parameterized in numerous different ways.
 The commonly used one in eq.~\ref{eq:pmns} is beneficial for several reasons, notably that it allows for many practical experiments to map their measurements fairly directly onto the actual oscillation parameters \cite{Denton:2020igp}.
 Alternative parameterizations do not change the physics and could have been useful if Nature selected different regions of parameter space or the experimental landscape were different.

 Once the PMNS matrix is defined, one must define which mass eigenstate is which.
-If the three masses were known this would be straightforward.
+If we better understood the relationship between the masses, or the mass splittings, and the mixings, this would be straightforward.
 As they are not, alternative definitions must be employed and the literature is somewhat inconsistent on this point.
 We recommend the definition that is, at the moment, the most robust \cite{Denton:2020exu,Denton:2021vtf}: